mitric-lab/programming_theochem/src/03-molecular_integrals/02-hermite_gaussians.md

 h_{k+1}(x) =  2\alpha \left[ (x - A_x)\ h_k(x) - k\ h_{k-1}(x) \right]
 $$
 We can thus get the Hermite Gaussian of order $k+1$ with Hermite Gaussians of order $k$ and $k-1$.
-This kind of relations, where an object with one or several indices is related to objects with smaller indices, are called recurrence relations.
+This kind of relation, where an object with one or several indices is related to objects with smaller indices, is called a recurrence relation.

 The recurrence relation for Hermite Gaussians is often expressed as
 $$(x - A_x) h_{k}(x) = \frac{1}{2 \alpha} h_{k+1}(x) + k h_{k-1}(x)$$
-which is obtained by simple algebraic manupulation from the recurrence relation above.
+which is obtained by simple algebraic manipulation from the recurrence relation above.

-Why are Hermite Gaussians useful? suppose we want to evaluate an integral involving a $k$-th order Hermite Gaussian, we can reduce it to an integral involving an zeroth order Hermite Gaussian as follows
+Why are Hermite Gaussians useful? suppose we want to evaluate an integral involving a $k$-th order Hermite Gaussian, we can reduce it to an integral involving a zeroth order Hermite Gaussian as follows
 $$
 \begin{align}
 \int h_k(x) f(x)\ \mathrm{d}x